 The associations with the Holocaust became especially virulent in the United Kingdom.
 Because of the entanglements with the former colony, discussions in Britain had been intensive from the beginning of the conflict.
 Harold Wilson’s Labour government came under heavy rhetorical fire.
-Wilson’s critics in the Biafra lobby, in the press and in the two houses of the English parliament accused Whitehall of complicity in genocide.
+Wilson’s critics in the Biafra lobby, in the press, and in the two houses of the English parliament accused Whitehall of complicity in genocide.
 Auberon Waugh argued that the “mass starvation to death of innocent civilians” was “the most hideous crime against humanity in which England has ever been involved.”
 The staunchly pro-Biafran journalist Frederick Forsyth censured Wilson equally harshly.
 In his 1969 Penguin Biafra Story, the first edition of which sold out in weeks, the later author of bestselling crime novels explained that Britain was culpable of supporting Nigeria’s genocidal persecution of the Biafrans which resembled the treatment of the Jews in World War II.
 Forsyth likened the Biafran territory in Eastern Nigeria to the “eastern resettlement area” European Jews had been relocated to by force.

 Although the Biafran lobby exerted strong pressure on London, the prime minister upheld support of the military regime in Lagos.
 British and Nigerian diplomats and state officials initiated a public relations counterattack.
 References to National Socialism also played a role in this pro-Federal offensive.
-When debates of the arms trade with Nigeria were set for both houses of the British Parliament in June 1968, the Nigerian head of propaganda Anthony Enahoro circulated a letter to the delegates warning that “indiscriminate and ill-founded use of the highly emotional word ‘genocide’ would remind the British of the fate of the Jews in Nazi Germany.”
+When debates of the arms trade with Nigeria were set for both houses of the British parliament in June 1968, the Nigerian head of propaganda Anthony Enahoro circulated a letter to the delegates warning that “indiscriminate and ill-founded use of the highly emotional word ‘genocide’ would remind the British of the fate of the Jews in Nazi Germany.”
 However, there could be no question of genocide against the Igbo of Biafra.
 The Biafran claims should be understood as mere propaganda, since the “rebel command” represents a regime comparable to “the Hitler-Goebbels phenomenon.”
 The pro-Biafran rhetoric of Holocaust comparisons was turned on its head: the “Jews of Africa” were changed into “African Nazis.”
 Analogies drawn between Biafran propaganda and that of the Nazis became a cornerstone of pro-Nigerian rhetoric.

-Pro-Nigerian efforts to de-legitimise Biafra as a political actor revolved around the rebuttal of the genocide allegations.
+Pro-Nigerian efforts to de-legitimize Biafra as a political actor revolved around the rebuttal of the genocide allegations.
 An effective stroke was London’s move to convince Lagos to invite a team of international observers to examine the conduct of the Nigerian troops.
-The team consisted of military personnel from the UK, Poland, Sweden and Canada, all of which looked favourably upon Nigeria.
+The team consisted of military personnel from the United Kingdom, Poland, Sweden, and Canada, all of which looked favorably on Nigeria.
 In their reports, which they started issuing in October 1968, the observer team concluded that no genocide had been perpetrated.
 Lagos and London thus secured a major diplomatic success.
-The reports received a good amount of international attention, and, in the eyes of many contemporaries, invalidated the genocide claims.
+The reports received a good amount of international attention, and in the eyes of many contemporaries, invalidated the genocide claims.
 These allegations were now increasingly understood as an invention of Biafran propagandists.